This is peak nerd. It’s the nerdiest thing I’ve ever wished for, except maybe the full volume set of In Search of Lost Time.

 But while the numbers are wrangled into Google Analytics, automated… the qualitative data that is the lifeblood of conversion copy?

-That voice-of-customer (VoC) is collected and analyzed through a process so manual, we should post it to Pinterest.
+As copywriters, we collect and analyze voice-of-customer (VoC) through a process so manual, we should post it to Pinterest.

 - We troll forums, groups, social posts